 - Potting soil

-- Trowel or spoon
+- Trowel or large spoon

 - Potting tray (optional)

-Step 4: Fill the pot with dirt – Place the seedling into the pot at the same depth as it was growing in the seed cell (i.e.: don’t bury the stem).
-As you work to fill the pot, lightly pack the soil around the seedlings rootball with your fingers.
+Step 4: Pot it up – Place the seedling into the pot at the same depth as it was in the tray (i.e.: don’t bury the stem) and fill in around the roots with soil.

-Caring For Newly Repotted Seedlings
+Caring For Your Newly Repotted Seedlings

 Just put them under the lights, keep the soil consistently moist, and hold off on fertilizing until they recover.
 They should pop back up and look healthy again in a few days.

-If you’re tired of struggling to learn how to grown seeds by trial and error, then you should take my online Seed Starting Course!
-It’s a fun, self-paced online course that will teach you everything you need to know in order to grow amazing seedlings for your garden.
+If you’re tired of struggling to learn how to grow seeds by trial and error, then you should take my online Seed Starting Course.
+It’s a fun, self-paced online course that will teach you everything you need to know.
 Enroll and start today!

 More Posts About Seedlings

-Share your tips for repotting seedlings in the comments section below!
+Share your tips for repotting seedlings in the comments section below.

 Richard Sawatsky says